 What to do when you are dismissed

 When you are ready, meet with an L&S College Adviser to plan for your readmission.
 To be readmitted, you will need to complete "standard terms."
-This means attending another institution for at least two semesters (or three quarters) and earn B grades or better as a full-time student, unless you are eligible for reduced course load (more details about this process and the types of institutions you may choose, including UC Berkeley Summer Sessions or UC Berkeley Extension, can be found on the Readmission After Dismissal page).
+This means attending another institution for at least two terms (semesters or quarters) and earn B grades or better as a full-time student, unless you are eligible for reduced course load (more details about this process and the types of institutions you may choose, including UC Berkeley Summer Sessions or UC Berkeley Extension, can be found on the Readmission After Dismissal page).
 An adviser will help you plan class schedules that meet expectations for these terms, including choosing transferable coursework and designing schdules that reflect what you plan to take at UC Berkeley in the future.
 An adviser can also help you determine whether it is possible to satisfy any degree requirements during these terms and discuss timelines that may work best for you.

 If you are a Financial Aid recipient, you should discuss your next steps with Financial Aid to understand your best options as it relates to financial aid.

 Once you are ready to come back or planning to come back, please read our Readmission after Dismissal page in order to get all the necessary details and information.

 Dismissed students may be eligible to enroll in UC Berkeley Summer Session and/or UC Berkeley Extension courses and receive units and grade points towards their UC GPA, but these requests must be approved by L&S.

 UC Berkeley Summer Session may count as one of your two standard terms, but the other term must be a regular Fall or Spring semester at another institution.

 To request grade point approval for UC Berkeley Extension (e.g. XB and XBW) courses, students should meet with an L&S Assistant Dean before enrolling in courses.
 Make an appointment with an L&S College Adviser in order to schedule this meeting.